-No FOOLING, these are around the corner!
-Passover starts the night of April 8, and Easter is April 12.
-Don’t let those holidays sneak up on you!
-Get your baskets ready and prep for those hunts, and much more.
-Head down to Tuscola and get treats at one of our favorite stops, Flesor’s Candy Kitchen.
+No FOOLING, these holidays are around the corner!
+Passover starts the night of March 27, and Easter is April 4.
+Don’t let those holidays sneak up on you; get your baskets ready (non-candy options here), prep for those hunts, and much more.

 Many restaurants in town offer specials for kids on certain nights of the week.
 Check out our list of places where kids eat free (or cheaply).

 We LOVE day trips, and have a whole list for you.
 See the big things in Casey, where the attractions are mainly outside.
-Visit our friends at the Children’s Discovery Museum in Normal.
 Go to Peoria and see Peoria Riverfront Museum.
-Make a date to head out to the museums and Lincoln sites in Springfield (some are outdoors even).
-There still might be some free museum days in Chicago — the Field Museum has Free Days (for Illinois residents) scheduled on March 11 and 15, just plan to get there early.
+Make a date to head out to the museums and Lincoln sites in Springfield.
+There might be some free museum days in Chicago — the Field Museum has Free Days (for Illinois residents) scheduled on March 11 and 15, just plan to get there early.

 Are you home for Spring Break?
 What are you doing with your family?
 We’d love to know!
 Tell us if we’ve missed your choices for Spring Break fun.
 Email email@example.com